learnfwd/lfa/test/readme.md

 Testing lfa
 -------------

-The tests are written in mocha and coffeescript, and can be run with:
+The tests are written in mocha and coffeescript.
+To run the entire test suite, you can run:

 `npm test`